top of page

 OSP designers create connections from distribution centers to telephone poles to homes so that you’re able to talk, text, share, email, stream, repost, tweet, learn, work, and play.

-The OSP design process often looks something like this:
+The process of designing outside plant connections often looks something like this:

 1. Figure out the funding and ROI objectives.
 Typically this is some mix of maximizing return and reaching underserved customers.
 Public capital typically cannot cover the full cost, so private capital is needed.
 When private capital is on the line, it’s no longer a fully altruistic endeavor—providers need to set ROI objectives and choose communities most likely to help them hit those targets.